AndreiCalugar/NewsGenerator/README.md

 - MoviePy (optional)
 - pyttsx3
 - gTTS
+- Flask and Flask-CORS (for web server)
+- SQLite (for database)

 ## License

 [License information here]

-## New Feature: Video Subtitles
+## Feature: Video Subtitles

-The application now supports automatic subtitle generation and display for created videos:
+The application supports automatic subtitle generation and display for created videos:

 ### Subtitle Generation and Display